sally-kam/concentrationGame/README.md

 ## Interesting Code

 The checkForMatch function determines if the player chose 2 cards that are matched.
+With this function, it had the following actions:
+* flips the card back if the same card is clicked twice
+* if the 2 cards are matched, it stays in the flipped card image by removing the click event listener and pushes the card pairs to the cardsWon array.
+* it updates the score results on the display
+* it displays the winning pop-up modal if all the cards are matched
+* uses setTimeout to flip the cards back or remove the click event listener in order for the player to see the flipped cards for 100ms.

 ```js
 function checkForMatch() {